AlCormack/RCPilotWeather/README.md

 I am using a GPS to get as close as possible to the real altitude (I know its not perfect for elevation but IMHO its good enough for hobby grade).
 There is then a lot of maths that uses the info from the weather station sensors with the GPS altitude to calculate the density altitude.

-This is for personnal use only with the usual disclaimer of: Use this at your own risk.
+This is for personnal use only... with the usual disclaimer of: Use this at your own risk.

 I had most of the parts lying around to build.
 So had to buy very little.
 The arduino, display, sensors and bearing (unless you are a skater) you may have to buy.
 Parts cost me about $30 for this build.

 This would only have been possible to do this through the excellent efforts of:
 AeroCalc routines in Python, Copyright (c) 2008, Kevin Horton